satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 the article, the editors' knowledge of the domain or from an internal journal reviewer database.
 This selection process results in a very narrow and biased selection of reviewers.
-An alternative way to solicit reviewers is to broadcast an article to a pool of reviewers and to let reviewers choose articles and components of the article they want to review.
+An alternative way to solicit reviewers is to broadcast an article to a larger pool of reviewers and to let reviewers choose articles and components of the article they want to review.
 These are ideas that have already been implemented in scientific publishing.
 The Frontiers system (frontiersin.org) solicits reviews from a select group of review editors and the Brain and Behavioral Sciences publication (http://journals.cambridge.org/action/displayJournal?jid=BBS) solicits commentary from the community.